chantastic/reactcontext.com/README.md

 This thing was much worse (read "wrong") before [Dan Abramov](https://twitter.com/dan_abramov/)'s review.

 Thanks Dan for your patience, empathy, and clarity.

-### Ask questions

-If you have a question about Context that isn't answered here, [open an issue](https://github.com/learnreact/reactcontext.com).
-Surely, others have the same question.

 ## A "Shit" Example